 In addition to living over one hundred years of age, perhaps, one could also consider another level of a healthy constitution.
-In the Ling Shu 靈樞 (Spiritual Pivot) volume of Huang Di Nei Jing, in Chapter 72, it discusses about the type of person that has the well-balanced Yin and Yang.
-This type of person has a distinguished look, accommodates all kinds of situations and environment, manifests generosity and conciliatory behaviors, and expresses benevolence and righteousness at all times.
-This person is also known as an honest noble man and is considered the “well-balanced Yin-Yang” type of human being.
-If one is able to maintain such well-balanced Yin-Yang in both physical and psychological levels, not only will this person achieve a healthy constitution as described in the first chapter of Su Wen, but he or she will also be considered as a noble, virtue and dignified person.
+In the Ling Shu 靈樞 (Spiritual Pivot) volume of Huang Di Nei Jing, Chapter 72 discusses the type of person that has a well-balanced Yin and Yang.
+This type of person has a distinguished look, accommodates all kinds of situations and environments, manifests generosity and conciliatory behaviors, and expresses benevolence and righteousness at all times.
+This person is also known as an honest nobleman and is considered the “well-balanced Yin-Yang” type of human being.
+If one can maintain such well-balanced Yin-Yang on both physical and psychological levels, not only will this person achieve a healthy constitution as described in the first chapter of Su Wen, but he or she will also be considered a noble, virtuous, and dignified person.
 Perhaps, this shall be the well-rounded healthy human constitution that we may pursue.

-Contact Tee Acupuncture today and we would be happy to share with you how you could benefit from TCM treatments!
+Contact Tee Acupuncture today and we would be happy to share with you how you could benefit from TCM treatment.

 Dr. Kang P. Tee is a Doctor of Acupuncture and Chinese Medicine, New York State Licensed Acupuncturist and Board Certified Diplomate of Acupuncture and Herbalist by NCCAOM.
 His interests include musculoskeletal